-In addition to the items shown in the tables, for most sets, the user interface supplies an empty box called a ...CaptureBox (where the prefix could be neuron, device, network, or animat).
+In addition to the items shown in the tables, for most sets the user interface supplies an empty box called a ...CaptureBox (where the prefix could be neuron, device, network, or animat).
 These are not persistent items in a model description, but serves to construct assemblies of the corresponding type which can then be used as components in other models.
 The box is dragged around the components to be grouped and then captures them within an assembly.
 This can be done to part of a larger model: all the connections are rerouted through the assembly as required so the model behavior remains unchanged.
 Although there are several different flavors of capture box, they all work the same way.
 Indeed, the difference is purely conventional.
-Internally, the treatment of an assembly is independent of its type or name except that assemblies captured by the neuron-CaptureBox are put in a set of neurons, whereas those captured by the device-CaptureBox are put in a set of devices.
-This becomes significant when they are reused: a component expecting a neuron will only be offered items out of the set of neurons: one expecting a device will only be offered items form the set of devices.
-As yet, the only components which do make such references are
+Internally, the treatment of an assembly is independent of its type or name except that assemblies captured by the neuronCapturebox are